jamorton/pidj/README.md

 # PiDJ

-A crowd-sourced DJ platform that allows anyone in ther room to search for and queue up songs.
+A crowd-sourced DJ platform that allows anyone in the room to search for and queue up songs.

 Users visit a flask-powered website and can search (using the Grooveshark